petecarapetyan/walktown/docs/index.md

 ---
-title: not-npr
+title: appWriter
-slogan: A rocket theme inspired by npr
+slogan: a lorem-ipsum site (for the moment)
 ---

 This is a lorem-ipsum site.
 All content is fluff, here to give the theme layout something to display.